kalekundert/bind_dna/notebook/ideas_and_feedback.rst

       - Backbone H-bonds for structured loops
       - Glycines to relieve strain in β-barrels

    - Of course, this doesn't have to be true.
-Any design will need to gets lots of things right.
+Any design will need to get lots of things right.
 What I'm assuming is that most of the time, one of those things will be more important than any of the others, and contribute disproportionately to the success of the design.

       - I also think it's useful to think of problems in terms of: "What's the